 Oh, and if you fancy it, pop out onto the lagoon via the boat trips that happen here.

 If you don’t have a car, book yourself onto this epic Jökulsárlón tour.
 It’s an incredible way to see the ice caves of Vatnajökull Glacier on a tour from Jökulsárlón Glacier Lagoon.
 All with the experts who know all the safety precautions needed.

 Horseback riding is a beautiful experience in Iceland, especially with the friendly Icelandic horses that are so full of character.

 Head out onto the tundra and keep your eyes peeled for Icelandic trolls!
 Legend has it that they live in the little grassy humps you’ll spot all over the country.

 Make sure to book an Icelandic horseback tour and discover the natural beauty of Iceland.
 It’s such a great way to experience its dramatic landscapes.
 Just be sure to book in advance, places do get filled up when visiting Iceland.

 Seljalandsfoss waterfall is approximately a 10-minute drive from Skógafoss, so it’s well worth doing these at the same time.

-When conditions get really dicey, the path behind the waterfall is closed off; so don’t be too disappointed.
-After all, it’s for your own safety.
+Though, remember, when conditions get really dicey, the path behind the waterfall is closed off.
+If that’s the case, don’t be too disappointed; after all, it’s for your own safety.